-The IDT WinChip $2^{\text{TM}}$ processor, designed by Centaur Technology Inc., is a plug-compatible alternative to the Intel® Pentium® processor with MMXTM technology (also known informally as the P55C processor).
-In addition to the Intel Pentium family, the IDT WinChip 2 processor also directly competes with other Socket 7-compatible processors such as the AMD K6- $2^{\text{TM}}$ , the AMD K6- $2^{\text{TM}}$ , and the Cyrix® 6x86MXTM processors.
+The IDT WinChip $2^{\text{TM}}$ processor family, designed by Centaur Technology Inc., is a plug-compatible alternative to the Intel® Pentium® processor with MMXTM technology (also known informally as the P55C processor).
+In addition to the Intel Pentium family, the IDT WinChip 2 processor family also directly competes with other "Socket 7"-compatible processors such as the AMD K6TM, the AMD K6-2TM, and the Cyrix® 6x86MX/MIITM processors.

-The IDT WinChip 2 processor family is based on a unique Centaur-developed design approach and is manufactured with the IDT 0.35 and 0.25-micron CMOS technologies as well as IBM 0.25-micron technology.
-These technologies provide high-performance, low-cost, and low-power solutions to the desktop and mobile personal computer market.
+The IDT WinChip 2 processor family is based on a unique Centaur-developed design approach and is manufactured with the IDT 0.25-micron CMOS technology.
+This technology provides high-performance, low-cost, and low-power solutions to the desktop personal computer market.